Developer: Ubisoft Montreal

 Also Available On

-Another gameplay element that open world games have are mini-games.
+Another gameplay element that open-world games have are mini-games.
 Watch Dogs is full of them but neither of them is interesting, including the side missions.
-Being able to prevent crimes, AR time trials, online contract hunts etc. These are all interesting the first time, but after that, I lost interest.
+Being able to prevent crimes, AR time trials, online contract hunts, etc. These are all interesting the first time, but after that, I lost interest.
 I have yet to talk about what caused Watch Dogs to get such hype and that is the profiler.
 When you pull out your phone every citizen’s info is displayed.
 Their job, income, what they currently do/dark secret, and sometimes you can hack their phone conversations or steal money from them.
-Now this may seem like a big deal but it’s all randomized and after a few minutes exploring this you just won’t care anymore.
+Now, this may seem like a big deal but it’s all randomized and after a few minutes of exploring this you just won’t care anymore.

 That’s the main problem with Watch Dogs at the end of the day.
 You just stop caring about more and more things as you play.
 When you start off you’re completely confused about how to use this new hacking/profiling ability.
 It all seems overwhelming.
 Once you play for a few hours you start checking off what’s interesting and what’s not in your head.
 That’s usually not a good thing for a game.
 Watch Dogs brings a lot to the table but none of it is outstanding or memorable.
 The graphics are also decent, but even for PC and next-gen consoles there are some ugly spots, the character models are dated, and it all just feels like a last-gen game with a next-gen coating of polish slapped on top.